jitpavi/COVID-19-Cases-Top-10_States-of-India/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to produce a bar chart for the top 10 states of India currently with the most affected cases of Covid-19.
+The purpose of this project is to produce a combined bar chart for the top 10 states of India currently with the most affected cases of Covid-19 where each bar is displaying Total no of covid cases, Total no. of cured cases and Total no. of Deaths respectively for each states.

 ### Methods Used
 * Explorative Data Analysis